dtonhofer/prolog_notes/other_notes/about_foldl_and_foldr/foldl_and_foldr.md

       - folding
          - a list from head to tail
          - or a tree from root to leaves
-      - **allowing** [tail-call optimization](https://en.wikipedia.org/wiki/Tail_call) of a recursive implementation on forward-chained lists or trees,
+      - allowing [tail-call optimization](https://en.wikipedia.org/wiki/Tail_call) of a recursive implementation on forward-chained lists or trees,
-      - thus "**laughably recursive**"
+      - thus "laughably recursive"
+   - **foldr** is the "fold right" operation
+      - folding
-   - **foldr** is the "fold right" operation, folding the list from tail to head (or a tree from leaves to root),
+         - a list from tail to head
+         - or a tree from leaves to root
-      - **precluding** tail-call optimization of a recursive implementation on forward-chained lists or trees, thus more expensive at run-time,
+      - precluding tail-call optimization of a recursive implementation on forward-chained lists or trees
-      - thus "**really recursive**"
+      - thus more expensive at run-time, and "**really recursive**"

 Note that the term _"left recursion"_ has nothing to do with the _"left"_ of _"fold left"_.
 "Left recursion" means "performing a recursive call as first operation" in the activation.
 The